sandbox-34/slackbot/README.md

-# slackbot
+# Welcome to Slackbot

-slackbot to send messages to users in a workspace
+Make sure to save your Slack API token in the "Secrets" section of the Github repository settings.